circlesystems/circleauth/README.md

-# Unic Auth
+# Circle Auth

-Unic Auth - Node.js client for [Unic Auth API](https://unicauth.com/alpha/docs/)
+Circle Auth - Node.js client for [Circle Auth API](https://circleauth.gocircle.ai/docs/)
 <br>

-Unic Auth allows you to quickly implement userless/passwordless login and 2FA (no more paying for SMS to have 2FA)
+Circle Auth allows you to quickly implement userless/passwordless login and 2FA (no more paying for SMS to have 2FA)
 <br>

-We recommend using our [Unic Auth Wrapper](https://github.com/habloapp/unicauth-wrapper) instead of this module.
+We recommend using our [Circle Auth Wrapper](https://github.com/circlesystems/circleauth-wrapper) instead of this module.

 ## Installation

-First make sure to get your credentials on [Unic Auth](https://console.unicauth.com/), if you want to test first, use [Unic Auth - Demo](https://unicauth.com/demo)
+First make sure to get your credentials on [Circle Auth Console](https://console.gocircle.ai/), if you want to test first, use [Circle Auth - Demo](https://circleauth.gocircle.ai/demo)

 ### For [Node.js](https://nodejs.org/)